 Visit your Device manager again under the Display adaptors option and right-click on your graphics card and view properties.
-From the properties page, you’ll be able to view the device status.
-Error codes like the code 43 or 12 could be displayed.
-Any error code definitely denotes an error on your graphics card.
+From the properties page, you'll be able to view the device status.
+Error codes like code 43 or 12 could be displayed.
+Any error code denotes an error on your graphics card.
 The next step (if you find an error code) will be to follow the troubleshooting methods and guide to fix the graphics or video card error.

-It is very easy for a bad computer screen to display colours or periodically go blank –which can be easily mistaken for a graphics card error!
+It is very easy for a bad computer screen to display colors or periodically go blank –which can be easily mistaken for a graphics card error!
 One way to confirm the fault is from your graphics card and not from your device itself is to replace your graphics card with another.
-You can use a friend’s or purchase one.
+You can use a friend's or purchase one.
 If the newer graphics card does not work, then the fault is probably from your main device.
-However, if the newer graphics card works then you’ve probably been working with a damaged graphics card.
-In which case, you’ll have to get a replacement for it.
+However, if the newer graphics card works then you've probably been working with a damaged graphics card.
+In which case, you'll have to get a replacement for it.

-Your graphic cards manufacturers will definitely know exactly what’s wrong with your card if you contact and explain the symptoms to them.
+Your graphic card manufacturers will know exactly what's wrong with your card if you contact and explain the symptoms to them.
 Most manufacturers will issue a replacement for cases such as a broken cooling system or at least offer a more detailed explanation to you and what next to do.